dribnet/purvs/README.md

 ## PS1 MDDN 242 2018

-### Sun/moon Clock
+### Sun Tide Clock

-My initial idea for my clock is going to be showing the sun and moon movements to show time passing.
+My Clock is based on the sun and tide, I used the sun moving to represent the minutes and the tide rising to represent the seconds.
+The background colour also changes to represnt the sky to represent the time of day (the colour changes with every hour).
+At the moment I have got the everything working and am just working on small changes and trying things out.